ejpaari/moar-gl/README.md

 ### Setup
 1. Clone using "--recursive" to get the submodules
 2. Build / install required tools, libraries and submodules
-3. Build the myapp example project (two ways which are essentially the same)
+3. Build the myapp example project
- * With Qt / Qt Creator Build & Run
+ * Open the Qt project in myapp-folder (or run qmake & make)
- * By running qmake and building with the Makefile
+ * Open the Visual Studio -project

 Following compilers have been tested (other compilers probably work fine as well)
 - GCC 4.8